flumi3/Crypto-Market-Analysis/README.md

 This is a little project for some friends information technology course in university.

-It accesses historical cryptocurrency market data from the Binance API, processeses it and then executes a little backtest on a simple trading strategy.
+It accesses historical cryptocurrency market data from the Binance API, processes it and then executes a little backtest on a simple trading strategy.